NH Species List & photos

 including identification method, literature references, and EDS plots when available.
 The "mindat.org" link connects

 to the mindat data page for the current species.
-Many mineral species pages also have a link to a gallery of specimen photos
+Most mineral species pages also have a link to a gallery of specimen photos

 from other New Hampshire localities.